 These lovely children's book selections are recommended for reading with preschoolers and early elementary ages.
 Some of them are about fine art and art history, but others capture what it means to be an artist.

 I Spy An Alphabet in Art by Lucy Micklethwait is one of three books in this author's I Spy series of books that uses the premise of the well-known game "I spy with my little eye..." to find objects hidden in famous paintings pictured on each page.
-This book offers an cultured twist to the other I Spy picture books out there, and will give even very young children a reason to spend hours pouring over important masterpieces of art.
-This particular volume in the series includes works by Duch Masters and Goya, among others.
+This book offers a cultured twist to the other I Spy picture books out there, and will give even very young children a reason to spend hours pouring over important masterpieces of art.
+This particular volume in the series includes works by Dutch Masters and the 19th century Spanish artist, Goya, among others.
 Whether you are within walking distance of the Met or living in the middle of the desert southwest, like me, this series offers a great introduction to museum-quality art pieces for the very young to the very old.

 Teach Your Child to Read in 100 Easy Lessons by Siegfried Engelmann ♦ Start a Home School Preschool Co-Op ♦ Using Music Education Techniques in Your Toddler/Preschool Storytime ♦ Start a Preschool Storytime Program/ Story Hour at Your Library ♦ Preschool Story Hour Ideas: Using Storytime Themes In a Sample Lesson ♦ Great Read-Aloud Children's Books with Reviews and Sample Lesson Plans ♦ Goldilocks And the Three Bears Preschool Creative Drama Activity ♦ Music Education Techniques to Use in Your Toddler/Preschool Story Hour

 © 2011 Carolyn Augustine